a

 Being part of an alumni community can be a rewarding and fulfilling experience.

-We’ve developed the program in partnership with Our School, a not-for-profit service that helps public high schools build their alumni communities to benefit students and our school community.
+The program was originally developed in partnership with Our School, a not-for-profit service that helps public high schools build their alumni communities to benefit students and the school community.

 Our alumni program focuses on these goals: